ttw225/ttw225/README.md

 I am a *Python Programmer*, usually developing *backend services*.

-My work experience covers *DevOps* like *CI/CD* with automation tools.
+My development experience covers *DevOps* like *CI/CD* with automation tools.

 I am also involved in related fields such as *AIoT*, *Blockchain*, and *Security*.